benlloyd50/Vox_Design_Documents/detailed_design_doc.md

 - Constraints: Only users with an admin preference are able to invite other users to the server.
 This is iff the server is considered a `private` server.
 - Assumptions: None
 ![Invite a User](./Images/Sequence%20Diagrams/inviteuserSD.png)

-### 3.4 Minor Use Cases
-#### 3.4.1 Configure server permissions
-- Story: My server is getting huge and trying to moderate it by myself has become too much to handle.
-I need a way to allow other people to have some power to moderate.
-- Description: The server should be configurable to allow other users to have some abilities similar to the server owner.
-- Preconditions: None
-- Postconditions: The server preferences will be updated if anything changed.
-- Design Details: The owner should be the only one able to add/remove priveleges.
-The configurable permissions are the ability to remove users.
-- Constraints: The owner cannot be demoted by any lower priveleged member.
-- Assumptions: None

 ## 4.0 Systems